lpacher/lae/fpga/practicum/1_arty/README.md

 >
 > **IMPORTANT**
 >
 > All boards available in the lab mount a **Xilinx Artix-7 A35T** FPGA device.
-The original board by Digilent was referred to as _Arty_ while
+The original board
+> by Digilent was referred to as _Arty_ while the new revision of the same board is now referred
-> the new revision of the same board is now referred to as _Arty A7_, still using an Artix-7 A35T device.
+> to as _Arty A7_, still using an Artix-7 A35T device.
-> There are a few small differences in board schematics between the original version and the second version in terms of power management, but
+> There are a few **small differences in board schematics** between the original version and
-> apart from this all other schematic functionalities are the same.
+> the second version in terms of **power management**, but apart from this all other schematic
+> functionalities are the same.
 >

 <br />